Spencerx/realtime-stats-monitor/README.md

 This module consists of a Vagrantfile to easily spin up the services needed to do real time monitoring of Nodejs services.

-It requires a VM installed.
+It requires a hypervisor installed.
 By default it uses [VirtualBox](https://www.virtualbox.org) .

 Setup